BMDACMER/marl/README.md

 # DGAIL: Diffusion-reward Imitation Learning for Multi-hop Task Offloading in Collaborative Edge Computing

-This repository contains the simulation code for our paper
-**"Multi-hop Task Offloading in Collaborative Edge Computing: A Diffusion-reward Imitation Learning Approach"**, submitted to *IEEE Transactions on Mobile Computing* (Under review).
+This repo is an implementation of our paper**"Multi-hop Task Offloading in Collaborative Edge Computing: A Diffusion-reward Imitation Learning Approach"**, submitted to *IEEE Transactions on Mobile Computing* (Under review).

 We propose **DGAIL**, a novel diffusion-based generative adversarial imitation learning framework designed for decentralized multi-hop task offloading in collaborative edge networks.
 DGAIL introduces a conditional diffusion discriminator and a structure-aware reward mechanism to improve policy learning stability and task success rates under dynamic and partially observable environments.